vierge-noire/cakephp-fixture-factories/docs/queries.md

 run queries.
 All methods will by-pass the `beforeFind` event, enabling the direct inspection of your test database.

-These metods are meant to help performing assertions in the "Arrange" part of your tests.
+These methods are meant to help performing assertions in the "Arrange" part of your tests.
 Do not use them in the "Act" part of your tests, e.g. to test finders.

 ## ArticleFactory::find()
 This method will return a query on the table related to the given factory.
 It takes as input the same parameters as the classic table `find()` method.